Greek Constitution of 1973

-The Greek Constitution of 1973 (Σύνταγμα του 1973) was an amended version of the Greek Constitution of 1968 (which was never fully enacted) by Greek dictator Georgios Papadopoulos, with the aim of abolishing the Greek monarchy.
-Papadopoulos's rewrite of the 1968 constitution replaced the terms "parliamentary monarchy" and "king" with "republican democracy" and "president of Greece".
+The Greek Constitution of 1973 (Σύνταγμα του 1973) was an amended version of the Greek Constitution of 1968 (which was never fully enacted) by the Greek dictator Georgios Papadopoulos, with the aim of abolishing the Greek monarchy.
+Papadopoulos's rewrite of the 1968 constitution replaced the terms "parliamentary monarchy" and "King" with "republican democracy" and "president of Greece".
 The constitution was enacted as part of Papadopoulos's failed attempt at liberalisation of his regime, but, like its 1968 predecessor, never fully implemented.

 Background

 In early 1973, the Papadopoulos regime experienced for the first time organised protests against its dictatorial government.
 In February 1973, the Law School student uprising started when law students occupied the Athens Law School protesting against the dictators and was a precursor to the Athens Polytechnic uprising.
 The public unrest against the regime was followed by an attempted coup against Papadopoulos organised by the Greek Navy.

 The dictators strongly suspected that King Constantine II, who was already in exile due to an earlier coup attempt against them in December 1967, was also behind the second navy coup attempt.
-The dictator used the navy coup attempt as a pretext to strengthen his position by removing the king, whom he considered his last major, non-junta related, antagonist for power.
+The dictator used the navy coup attempt as a pretext to strengthen his position by removing the King, whom he considered his last major, non-junta related, antagonist for power.
 A month later, in June 1973, Papadopoulos proceeded to abolish the monarchy and declare Greece a presidential republic, simultaneously appointing himself to the new position as Greece's head of state.

 Not wasting any time, the regime proceeded in July of the same year to hold a rigged referendum which ratified the new constitution with 21.56% supporting the monarchy and 78.44% against it.
 Papadopoulos's attempt at engineering a new political system in Greece ultimately failed and the new constitution was never enacted.

 Analysis

-The 1973 constitution is the second constitution in modern Greek history, after its predecessor constitution of 1968, to have resulted from a failed coup attempt by the Greek Navy.
+The 1973 constitution is the second constitution in modern Greek history, after its predecessor constitution of 1968, to have resulted from a failed coup attempt by the Royal Hellenic Navy.
 The 1973 constitution contravenes article 137 paragraph 1 of its predecessor 1968 constitution which states "The fundamental provisions of the Constitution as well as those that designate the form of government as a Crowned Democracy can never be revised".
 Due to this contravention of article 137 of its predecessor, the 1973 constitution has been characterised as "revolutionary".
 The 1973 constitution was replaced by the current Greek constitution in 1975, during the metapolitefsi period.

-The timing of the constitution's passage after a royalist coup attempt is especially evident by the fact that, on the one hand, it explicitly called for the confiscation by law of all royal property to which the usual requirement of a fair compensation would not apply, and on the other hand, it prohibited members of the former royal family from holding elective office.
+The timing of the constitution's passage after a royalist coup attempt is especially evident by the fact that, on the one hand, it explicitly called for the confiscation by law of all royal property to which the usual requirement of a fair compensation would not apply, and on the other hand, it prohibited members of the former royal family of Greece from holding elective office.